ymoon06/desktop-tutorial/README.md

 pull: update remote->local repository
 push: update local->remote repository

-## a little content (process)
+## a little content (markdown+Rmarkdown+Git)
 create repository
 	1) create a remote repository
 	2) establish credential of computer and register this key with remote repository.
 	3) remote suppository is cloned locally (from remote to the local repository)

 add contents
 	4) put file in the local repository/or remote repository.
 	5) commit
 	6) push/pull to synchronize

 	push+6 means you have 6 commit that is not pushed to remote yet

-##a little content (commit to master, branching)
+commit to master, branching

 	1) change all files related with a single bug
 	2) write a summary and description
 	3) commit to master
 	(commit to master is like drawing a line saying until here is fixing a 1st bug.
 You froze sequence of changes in the local repository)

 	if you have 6 bugs->you probably have 6 commits.
 	If bug4 turned out not to be an error then you can do cherry pick (reverse change that is in the middle without affecting others)

 	you can merge branches into a master.

 	if you have 6 branches: you have 6 independent changes. you can merge branches together.

-##Rmarkdown
+Rmarkdown
 	Rknit creates 'html' file from R with markdown ->html

 	markdown: formatting of parts of documents using symbols. (##makes a title etc)
 	Rmarkdown: allows to format document and also to include R code and also output of execution. (just like jupiter notebook)

 	r setup: means set up markdown file without any sign->means comment in R markdown
 	'''this block is R code
 	'''
 	insert R: creates R code block

 	'''
 	{r samples}
 	'''
 	samples is the name of a particular cell. you can use 'samples' in other cells as well.

 	`r ` this part is R code but can be used within text.
 ## an example of link
 [ETH Zurich](https://ethz.ch/en.html)